Country X Is 95 Desert

 Economic Development: Balancing Progress with Environmental Sustainability

 Economic development in Country X presents a complex balancing act between the need for progress and the imperative of environmental sustainability.
-Traditional economic activities, such as pastoralism and limited agriculture, are gradually being complemented by emerging sectors, such as tourism and mining.
+Practically speaking, traditional economic activities, such as pastoralism and limited agriculture, are gradually being complemented by emerging sectors, such as tourism and mining.
 Tourism, leveraging the country's unique landscape and cultural heritage, has the potential to generate revenue and create jobs, but it also needs to be managed sustainably to avoid negative impacts on the environment.

 Mining, particularly of minerals and hydrocarbons, can generate substantial revenue, but it poses environmental risks if not conducted responsibly.
 Investing in renewable energy sources, such as solar and wind power, is crucial to reducing reliance on fossil fuels and mitigating climate change impacts.
 Diversification of the economy, promoting value-added industries, and investing in human capital through education and skill development are essential to creating a resilient and inclusive economy that can support the country's long-term development goals.